netxms/netxms-doc/admin/advanced.rst

 Setup
 -----

-1. Clone the NetXMS git repository to a folder on your computer.
+1. Clone the |product_name| git repository to a folder on your computer.
 2. Navigate to :file:`NETXMS_GIT/src/server/nxapisrv/java`
 3. Run :command:`mvn package`
 4. Copy the resulting .war file from :file:`/targets/netxms-websvc-2.1-M3.war` to your web server.
-5. Create a :file:`nxapisrv.properties` file and place it in the property file location of your web server and specify the NetXMS Server address with the property.
+5. Create a :file:`nxapisrv.properties` file and place it in the property file location of your web server and specify the |product_name| Server address with the property.

 Localhost address will be used if no address was set.
 Server configuration example: